 Drummer Maury Baker

-Recently, Baker has worked with Opera NEO.
+Recently, Baker worked with Opera NEO.
 It’s Facebook page states that, “Opera NEO strives to unlock the full potential of young singers while nurturing each individual’s artistic qualities and personality to help them develop into independent artists.
 We encourage individual thinking and creative decision making that will lead to professional and personal fulfillment.”

 There are pictures of him working with NEO at his own Facebook page.